Vulcan the Iron Man.

 Birmingham, Alabama

-On the summit of Red Mountain, overlooking the heart of downtown Birmingham, stands a 56-foot statue of Vulcan, the Roman god of fire (aka God of the Forge).
-What is this pagan colossus doing on the virtual buckle of the Bible Belt?
+On the summit of Red Mountain, overlooking downtown Birmingham, stands a 56-foot statue of Vulcan, blacksmith of the Roman gods.
+What is a pagan colossus doing on the buckle of the Bible Belt?

 Vulcan the Iron Man